g-vallejo/g-vallejo.github.io/README.md

 ### Publications
 <ul>
-  <li><a href="https://arxiv.org/pdf/2104.00640.pdf">AMBIFC: Fact-Checking Ambiguous Claims with Evidence</a>, Max Glockner, Ieva Staliūnaitė, James Thorne, <b>Gisela Vallejo</b>, Andreas Vlachos, Iryna Gurevych.
-In: Transactions of the Association for Computational Linguistics (TACL),(to appear), 2023.</li>
+  <li><a href="https://direct.mit.edu/tacl/article/doi/10.1162/tacl_a_00629/119057/AmbiFC-Fact-Checking-Ambiguous-Claims-with">AMBIFC: Fact-Checking Ambiguous Claims with Evidence</a>, Max Glockner, Ieva Staliūnaitė, James Thorne, <b>Gisela Vallejo</b>, Andreas Vlachos, Iryna Gurevych.
+In: Transactions of the Association for Computational Linguistics (TACL),(presented at EMNLP), 2023.</li>
   <li><a href="https://aclanthology.org/2022.alta-1.18.pdf">Evaluating the Examiner: The Perils of Pearson Correlation for Validating Text Similarity Metrics</a>, <b>Gisela Vallejo</b>, Timothy Baldwin, Lea Frermann.
 In Proceedings of The 20th Annual Workshop of the Australasian Language Technology Association (ALTA), December 2022.</li>
   <li><a href="https://link.springer.com/content/pdf/10.1007%2F978-3-030-23207-8.pdf">An Annotation Protocol for Collecting User-Generated Counter-Arguments using Crowdsourcing</a>, Paul Reisert, <b>Gisela Vallejo</b>, Naoya Inoue, Iryna Gurevych, and Kentaro Inui.
 In Proceedings of the 20th International Conference on Artificial Intelligence in Education (AIED), June 2019.</li>
  	<li><a href="https://arxiv.org/pdf/1902.11060.pdf">Context-aware Neural-based Dialog Act Classification on Automatically Generated Transcriptions</a>, Daniel Ortega, Chia-Yu Li, <b>Gisela Vallejo</b>, Pavel Denisov, Thang Vu.
 In Proceedings of International Conference on Acoustics, Speech, and Signal Processing (ICASSP), 2019.</li>